sebastianff/FEND-feedreader/README.md

 The app is started by running the index.html file in your browser.</br>
 The app will load the inital feeds.</br>
-You can change the feed topics by clicking the burger icoon in the left top corner</br>
+You can change the feed topics by clicking the burger icon in the left top corner</br>
 In the bottom there is a jasmine test suite.</br>
 The test suite checks if the links and the names for the links are defined.</br>
 If the menu is hidden and toggles being hidden on click.</br>